Data Protected - Switzerland

 So far, it is not known that any fines have been issued against controllers or processors in Switzerland for breaches of the GDPR.
 Note that fines issued under the GDPR are so far not enforceable in Switzerland.

 Other enforcement action: There are no official statistics on the number of investigations and prosecutions concerning violations of the old DPA.
 By way of experience, the DPIC usually starts a handful to a dozen official investigations per year, with only very few being completed with specific requests to the controller or processor targeted.
-It is likely that the number of official investigations will increase under the revised DPA, depending, however, on the budget available to the DPIC.
+It is unlikely that the number of official investigations will increase under the revised DPA, due to the limited resources available to the DPIC.
+Most likely, the DPIC will try to resolve issues informally, which has a long tradition in Switzerland.

 The number of old DPA-related cases decided by civil courts is not known.
 So far, there have been only few civil lawsuits on the basis of the old DPA.
 Most cases that involve the protection of a data subject's personality are mass-media-related, employee-related, cases concerning the “right to be forgotten” and insurance surveillance cases.
 As a “one-time” exception of the foregoing, there have been several hundred court cases involving the disclosure of employee-related personal data to U.S. authorities as part of the Swiss-U.S. tax dispute (its settlement required disclosure of employee names, among other information).